GabrielRaithz/robot-twitter-talker/README.md

 the listener is our "main" so you sould run this too
 - _node listener.js_
-but as a huge consequence of the microservice architecture you can buld it in any language and any plataform just consuming the same requisitions.
+but as a consequence of the microservice architecture you can buld it in any language and any plataform just consuming the same requisitions.

 _This is a very embryonic project that I built (and am building) just to fun and of course for learning, but please, feel free to play with all this._